SAND-Lab/MEA-NAP/docs/guide-for-new-users.rst

 .. raw:: html

    <div style="margin-bottom: 20px;"></div>
+- Sample saved parameter files for running Axion 64-electrode MEA data starting from Step1 (MEANAP-Params-Axion64MEA.mat) and Step2 (MEANAP-Params-Axion64MEA-startStep2.mat) are included on the Github.
 - If you have run MEA-NAP previously on the same day, MEA-NAP **will prompt you to rename the first Output folder (e.g., v1) when it starts running.**

 Notes on selecting parameters for new users